 The Office of the General Counsel provides legal oversight and advice on matters related to the university.
-As the in-house attorney for SFA, General Counsel serves as a problem solver, legal trouble shooter, and adviser to the university, its Board of Regents, administration, faculty and staff and others acting on SFA's behalf.
+As the in-house attorney for SFA, General Counsel serves as a problem solver, legal trouble shooter, and adviser to the university, administration, faculty and staff and others acting on SFA's behalf.
 General Counsel does not serve as anyone's personal attorney and acts only on the university's behalf.
-The office reports directly to the Board of Regents.
+The office reports directly to the university president.

 Major legal areas in which the General Counsel's office is involved include:

 - and specific knowledge of Texas law and Appropriations Act riders relating to colleges and universities.